Apply for a Blue Card

 How long does the application take?

-Approximately four weeks from the initial consultation, assuming complete documentation.
+From the initial consultation, the process takes approximately four weeks, assuming all the documents are complete.
 Delays are possible if documents are missing or if there are queries.

 How much does the application cost?